sedouri/fauxdom/README.md

 console.log( document.innerHTML );
 ```

-Even though the above code isn't anywhere near production quality, with absolutely no error handling or considerations for security, it is the minimum amount of work needed to allow HTML code like the above `<?js '<div>'+ (21 * 2) +'</div>'?>` to be output as:
+Even though the above code isn't anywhere near production quality, with absolutely no error handling or considerations for security, it is the minimum amount of work needed to allow the example code above to output:

 ```html
 <div>42</div>